 What is a chroma key?

 Chroma key, green screen or blue screen, is the technology that filmmakers use to create a different background in a video.
 A common example of a green screen background is the one with the weatherman in the news.
 The weatherman on TV is filmed standing in front of a blue or a green screen background.
-Then they replace the green or blue screen with the weather graphics.
-In order to achieve this, you need a blue screen background, a green screen studio or a green screen background, a video camera, and a computer.
-You will also need a software with the chroma key feature like Adobe Ultra CS3, Adobe Premiere Pro or After Effects.
+Then they replace the green or blue screen with weather graphics.
+To achieve this, you need a green screen studio or a green screen background, video camera, and computer.
+You will also need software with the chroma key feature like Adobe Premiere Pro or After Effects.

-Even if you’d much rather hire a professional video production team for your green screen video production, it’s important for you to know how to use a green screen, how much is a green screen video production, what makes good green screen footage, what it takes to produce a chroma key video, what is the green screen cost, etc., in order for you to know what to expect when getting into green screen video.
+Even if you’d much rather hire a professional video production team for your green screen video production, it’s important for you to know how to use a green screen, how much is a green screen video production, what makes good green screen footage, what it takes to produce a chroma key video, what is the green screen cost, etc. So you to know what to expect when getting into green screen video.

-1. Prepare your green screen studio or set up a green screen background in a wide space: set up an adequate lighting for your camera and remember to light your green screen evenly.
+1. Prepare your green screen studio or set up a green screen background in a wide space.
+Set up adequate lighting for your camera and remember to light your green screen evenly.

-2. Set up a three-point lighting for your chroma key video: the green or blue screen lighting should be even, with the source lights pointing at 45 degrees in relation to the green screen background.
+2. Set up three-point lighting for your chroma key video.
+The green screen lighting should be even, with the source lights pointing at 45 degrees to the green screen background.
 The lights need to be away from the background enough to not create spotlights.